cohere-coop/just-enough-unix-command-line/en-US/src/tips-and-tricks-part-one.md

 rake db:migrate && say "all done"
 ```

 This is similar to a trick we saw last week.
-You can execute two commands on the same line by separating them with a semicolon, or you can use a boolean and ('&amp;&amp;').
+You can execute two commands on the same line by separating them with a semicolon, or you can use a boolean and ('&&').
 The second command will only fire if the first one was successful.
 If your first command finishes without erroring out, the second one will fire – in this case, causing your computer's text-to-speech to say aloud whatever you typed in.
 While that's a neat trick, your environment might be inappropriate for sound.
 In that case, you should check out [Growl]("http://growl.info/"), an OSX tool that manages notifications*.

 * Also check out [Ruby Growl]("http://segment7.net/projects/ruby/growl/") for notifications, a fantastic suggestion by [Ben Johnson]("https://twitter.com/benbjohnson"). *